manishmadugula/Notes/Code/leetcode.md

 - Questions like find the third max number (in 1,2,2,3) max is 3.
   - Use a set(bst) in c++ cause it is sorted and takes care of duplicates. [link](https://leetcode.com/problems/third-maximum-number/)
-  - If duplicates are allowed use a priority queue. [link](https://leetcode.com/problems/kth-largest-element-in-an-array/)
+  - If duplicates are allowed use a priority queue. [link](https://leetcode.com/problems/kth-largest-element-in-an-array/) or refer to quick select below.

 - Sometimes bruteforce is the best solution - [link](https://leetcode.com/problems/can-place-flowers/)